J.D. Davis Player Props: Giants vs. Cardinals

 J.D.
 Davis At The Plate

-- Davis leads San Francisco in total hits (21) this season while batting .304 with seven extra-base hits.
+- Davis is hitting .292 with two doubles, five home runs and four walks.

-- Among qualifying hitters in MLB, his batting average ranks 27th, his on-base percentage ranks 72nd, and he is 19th in the league in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 37th, his on-base percentage ranks 78th, and he is 30th in the league in slugging.

+- Davis has picked up a hit in 57.1% of his 21 games this season, with more than one hit in 33.3% of them.

-- He has gone deep in 25.0% of his games this season, and 6.7% of his chances at the plate.
+- He has hit a long ball in 23.8% of his games this year, and 6.3% of his plate appearances.

-- Davis has an RBI in six of 20 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in four contests.
+- Davis has had at least one RBI in 28.6% of his games this season (six of 21), with more than one RBI four times (19.0%).
+He has also been responsible for three or more of his team's runs in four contests.

-- He has scored at least once seven times this season (35.0%), including one multi-run game.
+- In seven of 21 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.